Hadestown

 Hadestown is a musical with music, lyrics, and book by Anaïs Mitchell.
-It tells a version of the ancient Greek myth of Orpheus and Eurydice.
-Eurydice, a starving young girl, goes to work in a hellish industrial version of the Greek underworld to escape poverty and the cold, and her poor singer-songwriter lover Orpheus comes to rescue her.
+It blends versions of two ancient Greek myths, Orpheus and Eurydice and Hades and Persephone, to explore enduring and contemporary themes such as poverty and love.

 The original sung-through version of the musical was performed in Barre and Vergennes, Vermont, in 2006, followed by a tour in Vermont and Massachusetts in 2007.
 Mitchell, unsure about the future of the musical, turned it into a concept album, released in 2010.

-In 2012, Mitchell met director Rachel Chavkin, and the two reworked the stage version, with additional songs and dialogue.
-The new version of the musical, directed by Chavkin, premiered off-Broadway at New York Theatre Workshop on May 6, 2016, and ran through July 31.
+In 2012, Mitchell met Rachel Chavkin, and the two reworked the stage version, with additional songs and dialogue.
+The new version of the musical, directed by Chavkin, premiered off-Broadway at New York Theatre Workshop (NYTW) on May 6, 2016, and ran through July 31.
 Following productions in Edmonton, Alberta, Canada, and London, England, the show premiered on Broadway in 2019.
-The Broadway production received critical acclaim.
-At the 73rd Tony Awards, Hadestown received 14 nominations (the most that year) and won eight, including Best Musical and Best Original Score.
+The Broadway production received critical acclaim, and at the 73rd Tony Awards it received 14 nominations (the most that year) and won eight, including Best Musical and Best Original Score.
+A filmed version was released in 2026, starring five of the original principal Broadway cast members.